Barry Coxon: Professional career

 As of September he had returned to Australia.
 The poorly play continued.
 Though he could perform well at some isolated rounds, according to The Age, "Coxon has not been able to string together four low rounds."
 His greatest success during the 1968–69 season was at the New South Wales Open.
 He opened with consecutive rounds of 71 (−1) to put him in solo second place, three back of leader Frank Phillips.
-Despite a third round 74 (+2) he was now was only one behind leaders Phillips and Bill Dunk.
+Despite a third round 74 (+2) he was now only one behind leaders Phillips and Bill Dunk.
 After the final round's front nine he was now two back of leader Dunk and one back of Tim Woolbank.
 Coxon continued to play with "consistency" on the back nine and by the 15th hole remained one back, now one behind leader Kel Nagle.
 At the 18th hole Coxon had a 16-foot putt to potentially tie Nagle for the lead.
 He made the birdie putt drawing "roars from the crowd."
 Dunk had "a long-range putt" on the last to win but it lipped out.
 Nagle, Coxon, and Dunk would play in an 18-hole playoff the next day.
 The playoff "was something of an anti-climax," however.
 Coxon started the day shooting three-over-par during the first four holes and "never seriously challenged" for the championship.
 He ultimately recorded an 80 (+8) to finish seven behind champion Nagle and four behind Dunk.
 In the following month, in November, Coxon had success at the Sax Altman Tournament in New Zealand.
 In the opening round he shot a 75 to put him eight shots behind leader Guy Wolstenholme.
 In the second round, however, he played much better.
 Despite the "40 mile-an-hour wind" he birdied the 3rd and 5th holes.
 In the words of Peter Thomson, "he continued to the end without mistake," with three more birdies.
 His 67 (−5) tied the course record and put him only two behind Wolstenholme.
 He struggled during the final two rounds, however, and ended up in a tie for eighth, six back of co-champions Wolstenholme and Thomson.
 Coxon also had some success at the Victorian Open purse, late in the season.
 The event was held a day before the tournament proper on 5 February 1969.
 Coxon putted well, making four putts 10 feet or longer, and shot a 68 (−6).
 He won the $A500 purse.
 The Australian golf season soon ended.
 Usually Coxon returned to Asia and then Europe at this time.
 However, his wife was expecting their first child so he decided to stay in Australia.